 In evaluating a proposal, the Commission will use the Napa County General Plan to determine designated agricultural and open-space lands.
-The Commission recognizes that inconsistencies may occur between the County General Plan and the affected city general plan with respect to agricultural designations.
-Notwithstanding open-space these potential and inconsistencies, the Commission will rely on the Napa County General Plan in recognition of the public support expressed in both the incorporated and unincorporated areas of Napa County for the County's designated agricultural and open-space lands through enactment of Measure "J" in 1990 and Measure "P" in 2008.
+The Commission recognizes that inconsistencies may occur between the County General Plan and the affected city general plan with respect to agricultural and open-space designations.
+Notwithstanding these potential inconsistencies, the Commission will rely on the Napa County General Plan in recognition of the public support expressed in both the incorporated and unincorporated areas of Napa County for the County's designated agricultural and open-space lands through enactment of Measure "J" in 1990 and Measure "P" in 2008.